(1) In architecture, a series of regularly spaced columns

 (GM) convertibles.
 Such was GM’s

-production-line standardization, the entire range of models, spread over five
+production-line standardization, the entire range of models, spread over three years and five

-divisions and three years, could be covered by just three variations (in length) of hard top.
+divisions (Chevrolet, Buick, Oldsmobile, Pontiac & Cadillac) and three years, could be covered by just three variations (in length) of hard-top.
 Made from fibreglass with an external texture which emulated leather, weight

 was a reasonable 80 lb (30 kg) but the sheer size rendered them unmanageable for